Is the Hard-Label Cryptanalytic Model Extraction Really Polynomial?: Model Extraction in EC25

 \subsection{Recovering the Sign}

 Signature recovery results in a scalar multiple of the weight vector.
-Since there is an equivalent neural network that uses the normalized weight vectors, the scalar scale is not important.
-However, the sign, direction of the weight vector, is still important.
-The sign affects the sign of the input of the ReLU function, and eventually, it influences whether the neuron is active or inactive.
+Since there is an equivalent neural network that uses normalized weight vectors, the scalar scale is not important.
+However, the sign (i.e., the direction) of the weight vector is still important.
+The sign affects the input to the ReLU function and, ultimately whether the neuron is active or inactive.